RoroTiti/OC_P5/README.md

 source venv/bin/
 ```

-- Install the app dependencies
+- Install NutriChecker dependencies
 ```
 pip install -r requirements.txt
 ```

 ### Database setup

-The app requires a MySQL database in order to save its data.
+NutriChecker requires a MySQL database in order to save its data.
 Follow the steps in order to obtain a working database setup.

 - Execute the ``create_tables.sql`` file on the MySQL database where you want to host the data of the application.

-To communicate with the database, the app uses the Peewee ORM.
-You have 2 possibilities to configure the app connection to the database.
+To communicate with the database, NutriChecker uses the Peewee ORM.
+You have 2 options to configure the connection to the database.

 **Option 1 : regenerate the Peewee model file (recommended and reliable)**